Find answers to the questions most frequently asked of the Emmanuel College Office of Student Financial Services by parents and students.

 What if I borrowed additional funds for rent and/or books?

-If you have a credit on your account after paying your bill, you may request a refund through OAR via MySaints.
-Students who request their refund through OAR may request to have the funds directly deposited into their bank account.
+If you have a credit on your account after paying your bill, you may request a refund through EC Online Services via MySaints.
+Students who request their refund through EC Online Services may request to have the funds directly deposited into their bank account.
 You may also reduce your loan or have the credit applied toward the next semester's balance.

 Because financial aid is disbursed after the add/drop period, most refunds are not available until mid-October for the fall semester and late February for the spring semester.
 Please plan accordingly.